 - Craft paint brushes

 Patriotic Grain Sack Table Runner Steps:

-Remember to leave a bit of an overhang for each end of the table runner.
+Remember to leave a bit of an overhang for each end of your patriotic inspired table runner.

-Also, using caution and care make sure you cut off any seams the drop cloth my have as you don’t want them to show on your finished table runner.
+Make sure you cut off any drop cloth seams as you don’t want them to show on your finished table runner.

 You’ll want to make sure to put the washi tape on the entire length of the table runner.